gliology/mind-the-gap/README.md

 The resulting live image can then be found in `result/iso` and copied to an install media of your chosing.

-Once booted you can now uses the `mind-the-gap` command line tool to generate any keys you might need.
+Once booted you can now uses the `mind-the-gap` command line tool to generate and export any keys you might need.
+The command line client comes with built-in help and man pages, as well as shell completion to guide you through the process.
+We recommend the use of the `MIND_THE_...` environment variables to pass parameters to the utility.

 To just build and run the `mind-the-gap` tool in your current online environement you can also just run: